carolmayoralmarcos/Animalia-Tours/client/README.md

 quick quentions

-- [MONI] 1.
+- [Mx] 1.
 I have removed the name of the reservations model, but the database still keeps historical information.
 - [DISEÑO] 3.
 The quantity in the cart no longer increases (=1) when clicking multiple times on "add activity," .
 Decide whether we should remove the control.
 - [MONI CONFIRMAR QUE ESTA OK] 4.
 AddPets -> The view element is not working.
 Please let me know if I need to check this myself: http://localhost:3000/view/pets/66d44fb0d334e697d028ca21 error
 - [CAROL] 6.
 In the profile, I don't see the option to edit pets to view the data and modify it if necessary.
-- [] 7.
-AddPet should request also de image

 ### Daniela